marco-mariotti/easyterm/docs/showcase.rst

 Python offers various tools to read options provided as you run your script through the command line (e.g. `argparse <https://docs.python.org/3/library/argparse.html>`_, `getopt <https://docs.python.org/3/library/getopt.html>`_).
-Although powerful, these methods are not concise and often require lots of code to work as intended, for example to produce a well formatted help page.
+Although powerful, these methods are not concise and often require lots of code for rather basic functionalities, for example to produce a well formatted help page.

 The easyterm :doc:`commandlineopt` provides a function to make managing command line options as straightforward as it gets:
 :func:`~easyterm.commandlineopt.command_line_options`.